eclipse-edc/Samples/transfer/streaming/streaming-01-http-to-http/README.md

 ```

 #### Register Data Plane on provider
-Provider connector needs to be aware of the streaming capabilities of the embedded dataplane, it can be registered with
+The provider connector needs to be aware of the streaming capabilities of the embedded dataplane, which can be registered with
 this call:
 ```js
 curl -H 'Content-Type: application/json' -d @transfer/streaming/streaming-01-http-to-http/dataplane.json  -X POST "http://localhost:18181/management/v2/dataplanes"